An Exact Solver for Submodular Knapsack Problems: Introduction.

-\citet{woydt2024} introduced a search tree algorithm with an efficient node-pruning heuristic for \textsc{Submodular Cardinality-Constrained Maximization}, along with several acceleration techniques to enhance the search tree algorithm.
-The basic branch-and-bound algorithm and acceleration techniques for solving \textsc{Submodular Knapsack-Constrained Maximization} presented in this paper are motivated by their work, since \textsc{Submodular Cardinality-Constrained Maximization} is a special case of \textsc{Submodular Knapsack-Constrained Maximization}.
+\textcite{woydt2024} introduced a branch-and-bound algorithm for \textsc{Submodular Cardinality-Constrained Maximization}, which is a special case of \textsc{Submodular Knapsack-Constrained Maximization}, where all elements have unit weight, along with several acceleration techniques to enhance its efficiency.
+The branch-and-bound algorithm and the acceleration techniques for solving \textsc{Submodular Knapsack-Constrained Maximization} presented in this paper are inspired by their work.
+However, our methods differ significantly from those of~\textcite{woydt2024}, as we must account for a general knapsack constraint with non-unit weights.
+This places us in a more challenging setting, since~\textcite{woydt2024} did not have to consider weights at all, whereas in our case, the weights of the elements play a crucial role and require special attention.